static-motion/PizzaApp/README.md

 | `Data.Common`            | Base repositories, specifications, base models, database utilities                 |
 | `Global Common`          | Cross-cutting concerns (e.g., constants, enums, global helpers)        |
 | `Integration Tests`      | End-to-end testing across layers                                       |

+The individual layers are represented by individual folder in the file structure of the template.
+The intention behind this decision is that each of the layers should be added as a submodule of the superproject repository.
+This allows for smoother execution of the integration process, improves versioning and contributes to the CI/CD of the application.
+The current architectural template is not splitted into submodules, because it is intended to be used as a reference for building ASP.NET Core Web Apps by C# students.
+We did not want to add further complications into the template and decided to leave the Git submodules approach as a suggestion to the future user of the template.

+On the other side, the lack of grouping of individual layers into **Tier** folders leads to confusion while developing the application.
+To deal with this, a Solution Folders are introduced for the different **Tiers** of the architecture.

 ---
 ## 📈 UML Diagram